panssystem/Ars-Magica-Open-License/README.md

 #### New to Ars Magica?

 You'll want to start with the the [reviewed/Ars Magica - Definitive Edition \(Core Rules\).md](https://raw.githubusercontent.com/OriginalMadman/Ars-Magica-Open-License/main/reviewed/Ars%20Magica%20-%20Definitive%20Edition%20(Core%20Rules).md) file (you may need to **right click + save link** if your browser doesn't handle it) to explore one of the best RPG ever made.
-It's about incredibly powerful Wizards in the rich setting of 13th century Mythic Europe, and is generally lauded for having the best magic system of any RPG - bar none.
+It's about incredibly powerful Wizards in the rich setting of 13th century Mythic Europe, where the superstitions and myths are all true.
+Ars Magica is generally lauded for having the best magic system of any RPG, bar none.

 #### Why Markdown?
 There are several good reasons why Markdown may be the best “forever” format for the Ars Magica Open License text content: